|Ordered||21 Nov 1936|

-The boat fired a torpedo at the British battleship HMS Warspite, but it missed (or more likely failed to detonate) and the boat was depth charged by destroyers.
-The date may be approximate (but was before 19 April).
+The boat fired a torpedo at the British battleship HMS Warspite, which missed (or more likely failed to detonate), and the boat was depth charged by destroyers.
+Date may be approximate (but before 19 April).
 (Sources: Blair, vol 1, page 154)

 26 Feb 1941

 U-47 spent the day guiding in Fw 200 Condor aircraft to attack a convoy west of Ireland.
 The escorts depth charged the boat and an attack by an aircraft was also reported by Kptlt Prien.
 (Sources: Blair, vol 1, page 238)

 3 recorded attacks on this boat.